 - Softkey: A softkey is a graphic key on the screen, giving you fast access to certain menus or functions.
-The monitor has two types of softkeys: - Parameter keys: Each parameter area can be seen as a softkey.
-You can enter a parameter setup menu by selecting its corresponding parameter area. - QuickKeys: QuickKeys are configurable graphical keys, located at the bottom of the main screen.
+The monitor has two types of softkeys: - Parameter keys: Each parameter area or waveform area can be seen as a softkey.
+You can enter a parameter setup menu by selecting its corresponding parameter area or waveform area. - QuickKeys: QuickKeys are configurable graphical keys, located at the bottom of the main screen.
 For details, refer to the section QuickKeys. - Hardkeys: A hardkey is a physical key on a monitoring device, such as the main menu hardkey on the monitor's front. - Pop-Up Keys: Pop-up keys are task-related keys that appear automatically on the monitor screen when required.
-For example, the Confirm pop-up key appears only when you need to confirm a change.
+For example, the confirm pop-up key appears only when you need to confirm a change.